-Formerly known as MUS 39 Hours: 54 (18 lecture, 36 activity)
+Formerly known as MUS 39

 Introductory study of efficient vocal production and performance.
 Beginning exercises for breath management, extending the vocal range, increasing vocal resonance and volume, and singing in an expressive manner introduced.
 Vocal exercises and solos are performed to demonstrate these skills.
 (CSU, UC)